Young Trustees Programme

 Socially motivated young people are the charity leaders and trustees of the future.
 Giving them the opportunity to contribute their talent to a board now, learning and developing, ensures the future good governance of the sector.

-We have recently launched our fourth cohort of young trustees, to register your interest in our next cohort please email email@example.com.
-Charities should be based in Oxford City or surrounding areas, and be willing to support a young person as they enter their role.
+To register your interest in our next cohort please complete this application before the 25th of September, or email email@example.com.
+Charities should be based in Oxfordshire, and be willing to support a young person as they enter their role.